lamastex/lamastex.github.io/_pages/consulting/industry/SE/CombientAB/CombientAB-MathsATUppsala.md

     - <a href="https://lamastex.github.io/scalable-data-science/sds/basics/infrastructure/onpremise/rootless/">Installing Spark-Hadoop-Yarn-Hive-Zeppelin without Root Access, by Dan Lilja, PhD Student, Department of Mathematics, Uppsala University</a>
     - <a href="https://lamastex.github.io/scalable-data-science/sds/basics/infrastructure/onpremise/setups/">Networking/OS Setups for your On-Premise Cluster of Computers by Tilo Wiklund, PhD Student, Department of Mathematics, Uppsala University</a>
     - <a href="https://lamastex.github.io/scalable-data-science/sds/basics/infrastructure/onpremise/bashSparkCluster/">How to BASH your own Spark-Yarn-HDFS cluster? by Benny Avelin, Data Scientist, Combient AB</a>
-  - learnt about coding, software and research habits of data scientists and its possible effects on the rate of prototypung
+  - have learnt about coding, software and research habits of data scientists and its possible effects on the rate of prototyping
     - devised an inter-notebook babling *solution* via Tilo Wiklund's [pinot](https://github.com/TiloWiklund/pinot)

 * Public Cloud Integration Efforts and Continuous Training
-  - Uppsala University succeessfully accepted as an [AWS Educate](https://aws.amazon.com/education/awseducate/) Partner Institution ([list of AWS Educate Partner Institutions](https://s3.amazonaws.com/awseducate-list/AWS_Educate_Institutions.pdf))
+  - Uppsala University successfully accepted as an [AWS Educate](https://aws.amazon.com/education/awseducate/) Partner Institution ([list of AWS Educate Partner Institutions](https://s3.amazonaws.com/awseducate-list/AWS_Educate_Institutions.pdf))
     - this allows aws-spinnable clusters for **any** Uppsala University student or faculty - ideal for labs in the public cloud
-  - Databricks Academic Partnership allows couses in data science in a cloud-free manner
+  - Databricks Academic Partnership allows courses in data science in a cloud-free manner
   - Close ties and complementary efforts with Uppsala's Applied Cloud Computing Group (to minimize course overlap and maximize complementation)
   - Maths Dept at UU and Combient AB jointly sponsored training
     - AWS Certified Instructor for Cloud Architecture Course in Dublin, 2017